Nomad-Media/samples-js/media-manager/Readme.md

 ## Create Episode

 To create an episode, select the main video and, optionally, the thumbnail image.
-Then select `episode` for the media type and enter the informattion for the episode in the fields below.
+Then select `episode` for the media type and enter the information for the episode in the fields below.
 Then click the `Upload` button.

 ![](images/create-episode.png)